hindman/optopus/README.md

 - Somewhat less persistent settings in environment variables.
 A setting here can override the value from a configuration file.

-- Just-in-time settings from the command line arguments.
+- Just-in-time settings from the command-line arguments.
 These setting override everything else.

 That order of operations implies that the data from configuration files and